 CLAUS JENSEN / SCIENCE PHOTO LIBRARY CLAUS JENSEN / SCIENCE PHOTO LIBRARY

-Zoom in to the leaf of a stinging nettle (Urtica dioica), showing its stinging trichomes as well as shorter leaf hairs.
+Macro shot of the stinging trichomes on the leaf and stem of a stinging nettle (Urtica dioica).
 The stinging nettle is a common plant in much of the northern hemisphere, and is well known for its painful sting.
 The stings are due to the sharp trichomes, which inject a mixture of chemicals, including histamine, into the skin when touched.
 Filmed in Denmark.

 Model release not required.
 Property release not required.